 Try to get reviewed on popular site.
-It’s not easy, but it is worth trying.
-Getting a review on Life Hacker for Bunker bring a huge amount of traffic and a nice percentage of them open an account.
-It’s usually not the greatest converting traffic, but the words is spreading.
+It’s not easy, but it is worth to try.
+Getting a review on Life Hacker for Bunker App bring a huge amount of traffic and a nice percentage of them open an account.
+It’s usually not the greatest conversion traffic, but the words is spreading.

 What did not worked

 Again, I’m just listing things that did not worked for _my situation, _I’m not saying that it will not work for you.

 Press release.
 Now before you mention something about my poor English writing style, note that I’ve hire someone to write the PR.
 In case your are curious, here’s the article.
 The action of submitting a press release and getting other sources to re-publish the article do work.
 But the small burst of traffic that it sent me and the quality was the aspect that did not work.
 I’m not remembering the exact price for the writer but it was near $1K plus the fees from PRWeb.

 The first 24 hours it brings some nice traffic, but from day 2 and until day 5 the traffic was just degrading rapidly.
 After 5 days I never got anything from this.
 So I nearly puts $1.5k in this with not much results.